corsacca/voice-changer/README.md

 - Support for multiple voice options
 - Universal compatibility - works with all major video players (QuickTime, VLC, etc.)
 - Command-line interface
+- **macOS Quick Action** - Right-click on any video file to change voice!

 ## Prerequisites